BlackIron Financial

 Compliance & Tax Notes for Indiana Small Businesses

-Indiana offers a tax credit for eligible employers that adopt a qualified Health Reimbursement Arrangement (HRA).
+Indiana offers a tax credit for eligible employers that adopt a qualified Health Reimbursement Arrangement.
 Eligibility and credit details depend on state requirements and filing rules.
-BlackIron can help you confirm whether your business may qualify and how to document the benefit.

 Official sources